Hispaniolan yellow tree frog: Conservation

 The species was listed on the IUCN Red List as endangered until April 2012, when a new evaluation reduced the species to vulnerable.
 Their population is currently declining to the point that they are at risk for extirpation within the next decade.
 The frog exists in highly fragmented populations.
 Even though it is found in modified habitats, its persistence seems to depend on forests and/or wetlands as the core habitat, making it vulnerable to further habitat loss.

 Threats

 The biggest threat to this species is habitat loss, fragmentation, and degradation.
 There are both human and natural factors that lead to these threats to its populations.
-Some of these include residential development, mining, invasive species and diseases, habitat loss due ranching and wood logging.
+Some of these include residential development, mining, invasive species and diseases, habitat loss due to ranching and wood logging.
 Habitat loss for agriculture, usually for the production of sugarcane, is another huge threat to tree frogs in the region.
 Another threat to their populations comes from the decline in stream quality in Hispaniola from these human activities.
 In 2011, the Caribbean Amphibian Ark Conservation Needs Assessment found that the frog populations needed more in-situ conservation action if they are to survive long term.
 More specifically, preserving the forests and wetlands that the species is known to inhabit within the region.
 The species is not known to be threatened by trade or captivity.